cassmastern/lers-sandbox/docs/sec_cloud/index.md

 # In the Clouds

-Cloud comparisons and deployment case studies:
+This section contains cloud comparisons and deployment case studies:

 - [Architectures of AWS, GCP, and Azure](aws-gcp-azure.md)
 - [Cloud & DevOps Glossary](aws-gcp-azure_glossary.md)